March 26, 2020

 If you need to use your own BP cuff, manual or electronic, please observe the following protocol:

-- Cleanse your BP cuff and device with a Cavi-Wipe before and after use.
+- Cleanse your BP cuff and device with a Cavi-Wipe or other agency approved disinfectant before and after use.

 - Place a paper towel on the inside part of your BP cuff that touches the patient’s skin or clothes.